 - Strengthen Partnerships with Suppliers: According to Investopedia, a survey by Ernst & Young of 200 senior supply chain executives found that 72% saw a deep negative impact from the pandemic, emphasizing that reliable partnerships can lead to better pricing and improved cash flow management.

-Track Manufacturing Costs with ScaleOcean Software
+Track and Manage Manufacturing Costs with ScaleOcean Software

 Efficient cost management is crucial for manufacturers to maintain profitability and competitiveness.
 ScaleOcean Manufacturing Software streamlines cost tracking with an integrated, data-driven approach that connects production and financial metrics.